hantash07/learning-notes/KotlinFlow/03 - StateFlow vs SharedFlow.md

 - Always has a current value.
 - An initial value is required.
 - A **hot** flow that emits values even if no one is collecting it.
+- If you only care about the latest emissions, use StateFlow
 - Example:
 ```
 val _counter = MutableStateFlow(0)